33 Swedish Inventions That Made a Big Impact on the World

 In addition to food packaging, Tetra Pak also provides food processing equipment and services.
 The company’s products are used in dairy, cheese, ice cream, beverage, and prepared food factories around the world.

-Spotify is a music streaming service that was founded by Daniel Ek and Martin Lorentzon in 2006 in Stockholm, Sweden.
+The service was founded by Daniel Ek and Martin Lorentzon in 2006 in Stockholm, Sweden.
 The company’s mission is to “unlock the potential of human creativity by giving a billion creative artists the opportunity to live off their art.”

 The founders’ initial idea was for Spotify to be free and funded by advertising, but after trying to tie up deals with the record companies, they were steered towards a subscription model on top of the freemium version.
 After 2.5 years of negotiations with record labels, Ek and Lorentzon launched Spotify in early November 2008.

-Spotify had 188 million premium subscribers worldwide as of Q2 2022.
+Spotify had 281 million premium subscribers and 713 monthly users worldwide as of September 2025.

 Here’s a cool video explaining how Spotify is changing the world of music forever: